 - How to ensure the food is nutritionally balanced

-- How to make sure it taste good so your dog will eat it.
+- How to make sure it tastes good so your dog will eat it.

 Our goal was to create simple, easy-to-follow recipes that contain a variety of ingredient options to make homemade, nutritionally balanced pet food a reality for people who want to feed fresh food to their dogs.

-Meal Mix is much more than a single product – it’s a system for preparing nutritionally complete food for your pet.
-Intended to be part of a total meal plan, you receive recipes and ideas for feeding your dog a variety of healthy, balanced homemade meals – not just one!
+Meal Mix is much more than a single product – together with the Recipe Creator it’s a system for preparing nutritionally balanced food for your pet.
+As part of a total meal plan, you have unlimited access to recipes and ideas for feeding your dog a variety of healthy, balanced homemade meals – not just one!

-The two parts of the Meal Mix system are designed to work together:
+Here is how the two-part Meal Mix system is designed to work together:

-- The online Recipe Creator allows you to customize meals from a variety of ingredients that work best for your budget and your adult dog’s nutritional needs, based on their weight and activity level.
+- The online Recipe Creator allows you to customize meals from a variety of ingredients that work best for your budget and your adult dog’s nutritional needs, based on his or her weight and activity level.

-- Meal Mix, a vitamin and mineral supplement made in the USA with all human-grade ingredients, helps you create nutritionally balanced, fresh, homemade food that you can trust in just minutes.
+- Meal Mix, made-in-the-USA with human-grade vitamins and minerals, helps you create nutritionally balanced, fresh homemade food that you can trust in just minutes.

 Steve and I felt strongly that our Meal Mix formula had to meet certain criteria: